Best Camping Lanterns and Camping Lights of 2024/25

 What we didn't like: runs on fuel canister

 This classic gas lantern is what most people think about when they want a gas camping lantern.
-Of the gas lantern models by Coleman, the Coleman Gas Lantern is the least expensive of these options.
+Of the gas lantern models by Coleman, the Coleman Deluxe is the least expensive of these options.
 In contrast, Coleman has a dual fuel lantern that is more than 3 times the price.

 Still, we have issues with the gas lantern as a category.
 With many forests banning gas-powered lanterns for their flammability, we think you'd be better served with an LED lantern — even if it doesn't feel quite as classic.